 We stepped ahead for an amazing view and Laxman Jhula to cross.
 The Dawn is started appearing and soon it was going to be a sunrise.

-We passed by Laxman Jhula market and stepped towards Ram Jhula.
+We passed by the Laxman Jhula market and stepped towards Ram Jhula.

 These are the spiritual Highlights of Rishikesh, the suspension bridges that connect banks of the Ganga at two different places.
 Here, you can see lots of Foreigners because they are fond of Yoga and meditation, Adventure sports, Ayurveda, etc.